“Why do you want this job?”

 You’ve likely heard these questions during a job interview.
 Many interviewers use your responses to these questions to get an idea of what you offer to the company and if you’re a good fit for the position.

 You’ll get the most out of the interview if you also ask intelligent questions.
-And one of the best you can ask is “How long did the person who most recently held this job, stay in the role?”
+And one of the best you can ask is “How Long Did the Last Person Stay in This Role?”

 Here’s why this simple question is so powerful.